 Learn how commercial cleaning software can help your management team create and implement a rock-solid customer referral program.

 Nowadays, when people look at products and services, they tend to trust their friends' opinions and recommendations over traditional advertising.
-According to McKinsey & Company, recommendations from a friend or family member factor into 20 to 50 percent of all purchasing decisions.
+According to Jay Bayer, when it comes to making a purchase decision, 92 percent of consumers trust the recommendation from someone they know over a company's advertising.

 What does this mean for your commercial cleaning company?
 As a janitorial management team, you rely on every employee to build trust with each client through excellent customer service.
 Although offering excellent customer service is a powerful customer retention tool, it isn’t going to magically result in an increased number of customer referrals.